 HeritageINDIA will take place July 21 – August 10 with the exciting theme of India’s Riches: History, Culture, Diversity, & Democracy.
 Students will visit three areas of India that are geographically and culturally diverse, yet all very much represent India: New Delhi, Gujarat, and Kerala.

 HeritageINDIA is for high school students who will be between 15 to 18 years of age at the time of the trip and are of Indian descent.
 Preference is given to those who have never had the opportunity to visit India.

 HeritageINDIA will be overseen by Indiaspora Patron member Sridar Iyengar, an independent mentor investor in early-stage startups and former Chairman and CEO of KPMG India, who has created youth immersion programs for a diverse group of youth through his nonprofit organization, 360+.
 The adults accompanying them are trained and highly experienced in organizing international travel programs.
 Students will be under adult supervision of Sridar and 360+ professionals at all times during the trip.

 Selected candidates for HeritageINDIA 2019:

-Over the past several years, Anuja Keerthi Konda, a senior at Mission San Jose High School (MSJHS) in Fremont, CA, has grown to love volunteering her time to serving those in need through organizations such as Hrudaya Foundation, Key Club, All Against Alcohol and Drug Abuse, Little Taare, and many more.
+Over the past several years, Anuja Keerthi Konda, an incoming college freshman from Fremont, CA, has grown to love volunteering her time to serving those in need through organizations such as Hrudaya Foundation, Key Club, All Against Alcohol and Drug Abuse, Little Taare, and many more.
 She currently serves as MSJHS’s Senior Class President and SURF Representative for the Fremont Board of Education.
 Apart from being actively involved at her school and in community services, Anuja is a well-known Radio Show host on the weekly radio show “Paatshala” in the San Francisco Area (92.3 FM).
 Additionally, she enjoys performing Indian semi-classical and folk dance forms and playing piano.
 Anuja has received commendation and recognition certificates from elected officials such as Congressman Khanna, Assembly members Chu and other officials.
 Anuja has also received “The President’s Volunteer Service Award”.
 In 2019, she received the “Young Inspirational Woman of the Year” award from the Indo-American Community Federation (IACF).
 Anuja’s future career aspirations include becoming a Pediatrician and research scientist.